 There are a number of notorious hazards to the race that have a nasty habit of fighting back.
 The list of those who have hit one or other of the obstructions off The Needles is almost endless, but happily there have been no life-threatening accidents.
 The ‘hairpin’ bend at this stage is tempting in the extreme, and there are Goose Rock and the wreck of SS Varvassi to avoid.

 In 1990, Bruno Troublé hit the Varvassi wreck in the French Admiral’s Cupper Xeryus and so damaged the boat that it had to be abandoned and sank.
 Part of the stern was recovered and can still be seen in the Haven Bar in Lymington.

-Three years later my Barracuda of Tarrant, with the current Editor of this magazine in her crew, was forced too far west at this point and the starboard rudder hit the Varvassi’s boiler, bent the stock and forced the aft edge to pierce the hull.
-Donning lifejackets, we abandoned the boat as it was taken in tow.
+Three years later my Barracuda of Tarrant, with the current editor of this magazine in her crew, was forced too far west at this point and the starboard rudder hit the Varvassi’s boiler, bent the stock and forced the aft edge to pierce the hull.
+Donning lifejackets, the crew abandoned the boat as it was taken in tow.